Part 6: The Somatic Memory That Pointed Back to My Toddlerhood

 My somatic memory of a man's face in my chest

 With this odd experience, I had felt sullied and guilty for some reason.
 Being only 4, I didn’t realize it wasn’t normal.
 I explained the vision to representing Mum’s disdain for me after what I had done to Eve.
-I had become like the weirdo on the bus that Mum often spurned and deemed a threat to her beloved daughters.
+I had become outcast like the weirdo on the bus that Mum deemed a threat to her beloved children.
 No longer was I welcome in her cottage.
 I had become like an outsider.

 I believed this for almost five decades, for I didn’t know who the man was.
 But the answer would be found in Eve’s state, which was comatose.